-We are registering the ADSs currently issued to the selling shareholders as well as ADSs issuable upon exercise of the warrants to permit the resale of these ADSs by the holders of the ADSs and the warrants from time to time after the date of this prospectus.
+We are registering the ADSs issued to selling shareholders pursuant to the merger agreement to permit the resale of these ADSs by the holders of the ADSs from time to time after the date of this prospectus.
 We will not receive any of the proceeds from the sale by the selling shareholders of the ADSs.
 We will bear all fees and expenses incident to our obligation to register the ADSs.

 The selling shareholders may sell all or a portion of the ADSs beneficially owned by them and offered hereby from time to time directly or through one or more underwriters, broker-dealers or agents.
 If the ADSs are sold through underwriters or broker-dealers, the selling shareholders will be responsible for underwriting discounts or commissions or agent's commissions.
 The ADSs may be sold in one or more transactions at fixed prices, at prevailing market prices at the time of the sale, at varying prices determined at the time of sale, or at negotiated prices.
-These sales may be effected in transactions, which may involve crosses or block transactions,
+These sales may be effected in transactions, which may involve crosses or block transactions.

-- on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale; - in the over-the-counter market; - in transactions otherwise than on these exchanges or systems or in the over-the-counter market; - · through the writing of options, whether such options are listed on an options exchange or otherwise; - ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the ADSs as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - · short sales; - pursuant to Rule 144 under the Securities Act; - broker-dealers may agree with one or more selling shareholders to sell a specified number of such ADSs at a stipulated price per ADS; - a combination of any such methods of sale; and - · any other method permitted pursuant to applicable law.
+- · on any national securities exchange or quotation service on which the securities may be listed or quoted at the time of sale; - in the over-the-counter market; - · in transactions otherwise than on these exchanges or systems or in the over-the-counter market; - · through the writing of options, whether such options are listed on an options exchange or otherwise; - ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the ADSs as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - · short sales; - pursuant to Rule 144 under the Securities Act; - broker-dealers may agree with one or more selling shareholders to sell a specified number of such ADSs at a stipulated price per ADS; - · a combination of any such methods of sale; and - any other method permitted pursuant to applicable law.